angiemugo/kagi/README.md

 ## **Future Enhancements**
 The app was designed for demonstration purposes.
 Potential extensions include:
+- Linking the extra options to actual actions
 - Integrating a live API for real-time news updates.
 - Adding persistent user preferences.
 - Implementing unit and widget tests for improved reliability.